democracy-straight-up/claim-your-seat/README.md

 ```
 [
-    "You are not a member of any pod.
-Please join a pod first."
+    "You are not a member of any circle.
+Please join a circle first."
 ]
 ```